engee-nl/p-assignment/README.md

 # P. Assignment

 This assignment consists of two separate projects: a back-end project built with Python FastAPI and a front-end project developed using Next.js and React.
 To simplify sharing, both projects have been combined into a single repository.
 However, following best practices, each project should ideally be stored in its own separate repository.
+A demo section is included at the end of this README.
+Check out the URL and try the demo.

 ## Server architecture